Yakima County WA Homepage

 • Health care insurance premiums for Medicare Parts A, B, C, and D and Medicare supplemental (Medigap) policies.

-• Durable medical and mobility enhancing equipment and prosthetic devices.
+• Durable medical and mobility-enhancing equipment and prosthetic devices.

 • Medically prescribed oxygen.